pietrovisaggio/pietrovisaggio.github.io/index.markdown

 Welcome to my personal site!

-I’m Pietro Visaggio, a PhD candidate in Economics working on electricity markets.
+I’m Pietro Visaggio, a PhD candidate at Boston College in Economics working on electricity markets.
 My <a href="{{ "/Research/" | relative_url }}" class="custom-link">academic research</a> focuses on electricity markets.
 If you want more information, please refer to my <a href="{{ "/cv/" | relative_url }}" class="custom-link">CV</a>.